 The truth is, many people are misinformed about what it means to be covered by an auto insurance policy.
-It’s understandably so, especially in today's day and age, because of how complicated buying auto insurance has become.
+Because of how complicated buying auto insurance has become, especially in today's day and age, that's understandable.

-Most states, including Washington State, require that drivers purchase liability insurance before operating a motor vehicle on the roadways.
-In these states, it is absolutely illegal to drive a car without being protected by some form of auto liability insurance in the event of a motor vehicle accident.
+Washington State, like most states, requires that drivers purchase liability insurance before operating a motor vehicle.
+In these states, it is absolutely illegal to drive a car without being protected by some form of auto liability insurance in the event of a car accident.

 But more importantly, basic forms of auto liability insurance protect drivers in the event that they cause property damage or personal injury to another person or entity.
-If I were to cause an auto accident and injured another person, my Bodily Injury (BI) liability coverage would provide financial relief to the person who I am responsible for injuring.
+If you were to cause an auto accident and injured another person, your Bodily Injury (BI) liability coverage would provide financial relief to the person who you injured.
 The same goes for property damage coverage, which is another component of the mandatory insurance coverage in Washington State.
 BI coverage is mandatory in Washington State, so if you have auto insurance you have BI coverage.

-This is where the conversation gets more complicated.
-A number of additional features can be added on to your insurance policy, but thesee features cost money.
+This is where things get more complicated.
+A number of additional features can be added on to your insurance policy, but these features cost money.

 How do you know which types of coverage are necessary or beneficial to add on to your policy?